-Smart Building Design
+The Ocean Pavilion’s Smart Building Design

-The Aquarium’s team of sustainability, architecture and building experts have worked to ensure we design and build a pavilion that prioritizes energy efficiency, conservation, ocean health as well as resiliency.
-We’ve considered long-term energy use when analyzing building loads to ensure we’re building a pavilion that can withstand future climate and environmental changes.
+The Aquarium’s team of architecture, exhibit design, sustainability and construction experts is working to ensure that the Ocean Pavilion will prioritize energy efficiency, conservation and thus, ocean health and climate resilience.
+We’ve considered long-term energy use when analyzing building loads to offer protection from future climate and environmental changes.

-We are being deliberate in our material choices for construction of the Ocean Pavilion by minimizing plastics, vinyl, biocides and red-list materials throughout.
-In addition, the project team is analyzing embodied carbon in the project and making material choices to reduce embodied carbon.
+We’re being deliberate in our construction material choices by minimizing plastics, vinyl, biocides and red-list materials.
+The project team is also analyzing embodied carbon in the new building, reducing where we can and offsetting what remains.

-Minimizing our Operational Carbon Footprint and Energy Use
+Minimizing Our Operational Carbon Footprint And Energy Use